syncthing/docs/advanced/folder-copyrangemethod.rst

     ``standard`` (default)
         Reads the data from source file into application memory, writes the data from application memory into the destination file.
-(This is the method used by Synction prior to this option being introduced.)
+(This is the method used by Syncthing prior to this option being introduced.)

         *Available on: All platforms*